-TelephonesPermission to use the main office telephones may be given in case of emergency.
+Permission to use the main office telephones may be given in case of emergency.
 Classroom phones may be used with the teacher's permission only and exclusively for school-related calls.
-CELL PHONES MAY NOT BE USED DURING SCHOOL HOURS AT ANY TIME.
-THERE WILL BE A DESIGNATED PHONE FOR USE IN THE MAIN OFFICE.
+Cell phones and smart watches may not be used during school hours at any time.
+There will be a designated phone for use in the Main Office.
+Please refer to chapter 8 for school safety.